brunokatekawa/PeopleAnalytics_Turnover/README.md

 **OBS: It may take a while to load the app, because I'm using the free tier of Heroku and in this tier app hibernate after 30 min of inactivity.**

+### [July/2020] Solution Updates
+Make sure to check the [part 2](https://medium.com/designed-by-data/on-people-analytics-employee-turnover-b493cec75f17) of this project as I **include Design Thinking applied to Employee Experience aided by Data Science**.
+I hope it is a very insightful source of information for companies that are concerned with their workforce.

 <br>

 ## 3.1 What drove the solution